dp-oss/Sec-Notes/Exam Objectives.md

         - quantum communications uses this fact to distribute keys securely because intercepting the encryption key would change it
     - Computing:
         - Computing based on quantum mechanics instead of classical mechanics
-        - instead of normal bits which have a state of 1 or 0 quantum bits or qbits can be anywhere between 1 and zero
+        - instead of normal bits which have a state of 1 or 0, quantum bits (qubits) can be anywhere between 1 and zero
         - due to this quantum computers are signiciantly more powerful than standard computers
         - this means they'll be able to brute force encryption algorithms much faster than a regular computer
 - **Post-quantum**: